savidevi/Grocery_Store/README.md

         * Show total sales by category
         * Show total sales for each day
 ### TASK:
-I create a script Using python variables, Dictionaries, containers, User input functions, functions, conditional statements and Loops as necessary
+I implemented all the given requirements Using python variables, Dictionaries, containers, User input functions, functions, conditional statements and Loops as necessary.